Washing and Care

-Wash before Wear.
-Warm Machine Wash.
-Use PH Neutral Detergent (no whiteners/brighteners - they do nasty things to wool).
-Definitely NO Bleach.
-Warm Iron.
-Line Dry or Low Heat Tumble Dry (remove from Dryer just before completely dry).
+Line Dry or Low Heat Tumble Dry (remove from Dryer just before completely dry)

-Our products are very hardy and will even go in commercial laundries.
-However we recommend that you don't wash our garments with products that have metal zips.
-(If you do wash with work clothes/jeans with metal zips - the teeth may catch and hole the fine merino fabric!).
+We recommend that you don't wash our wool garments with products that have metal zips or other things that the fine fabric can catch on.
+(If you do wash with work clothes/jeans etc with metal zips & buttons - the teeth may catch and hole the fine Merino fabric!).

-Please note - do NOT use any detergents which contain Bleach, Whiteners or Brighteners - there are a couple of big brands with bleach/whiteners/brighteners which put tiny little holes in Merino fabric and are to be avoided.
+Please note - do NOT use any detergents which contain Bleach, Whiteners or Brighteners or stain removers - there are a couple of big brands with bleach/whiteners/brighteners/stain removers which weaken the fibres and create holes in Merino fabric and are to be avoided.
 If unsure of what to use please contact us on 1800 606 969 and we'll help you out!

 If you don't have time to wash your merino garments, simply hang them up and air them out overnight or hang them in the bathroom while you take a shower - the steam will rejuvenate them.

 Merino Wool is a protein and in certain conditions bugs will eat it.
-Do not leave unwashed garments, particularly underwear, lying around or for excessive periods of time in the laundry basket.
+Do not leave unwashed wool garments, particularly underwear, lying around for excessive periods of time in the laundry basket.

-If you have problems with moths and other critters or are storing your merino garments try putting a cat's flea collar or a dab of tea-tree oil on cotton wool in your cupboards & drawers to keep them away.
+If you have problems with moths and other critters or are storing your merino garments try putting a cat's flea collar or a dab of tea-tree oil on a cotton ball in your cupboards & drawers to keep them away.

 When storing them put in a sealed bag or container and before you put them away put the sealed bag in either the sun or deep freeze - this should stop those pesky critters!